Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 iCloud Private Relay

 iCloud Private Relay is a proxy service that conceals your IP address, but it is not a VPN.
-Many users think it is, which is concerning.
+Many users think it is, which is worrying.

 Here are the main disadvantages of using iCloud Private Relay instead of a VPN: